stakanyash/DoomerWave/README_eng.md

 **Doomer Wave** - modification aimed at changing the game atmosphere to a depressing side.
 This modification does not add a new plot, it remains original.

-The modification currently works only with the Russian version of the game.
-English version is under development!

 ![engbanner_sel](assets_for_git/eng_banner_sel.png)
 [![ru_banner](assets_for_git/ru_banner.png)](https://github.com/ksh1vn/DoomerWave/blob/main/README.md)